1. Home

 Why Do Companies Use Peak and Off-Peak Hours for Electricity?

 The general strategy for peak and off-peak hours is to shift consumer electricity usage to different times of the day.
 When electricity consumption peaks—both in amount and frequency—it's harder to generate power quickly to meet that demand.
-Creating time-of-use plans helps to shift that usage towards off-peak electricity hours when the level of electrical demand is lower.
+Creating Time-of-Use plans helps to shift that usage towards off-peak electricity hours when demand is lower.

 Utility companies must ensure power plants are operational and can generate enough power for everyone.
-They know that electricity demand on the grid changes continuously depending upon the season of the year, time of day, and schedule of people in their homes.
+They know electricity demand on the grid changes continuously depending on the season of the year, time of day, and schedule of people in their homes.

 Every time demand increases, grid operators need to request more electricity from generators.
 If those generators can’t ramp up production quickly enough, the electricity companies must purchase extra electricity from other sources.
 The result is increased wholesale prices, leading to a higher rate per kilowatt-hour.